juniorsundarCasual/TGT/vault/volume-3.chapter-168.md

 id: 5z9ilswex39jdos9i369new
 title: Chapter 168 - Journey for Knowledge
 desc: ''
-updated: 1650259503553
+updated: 1651654423949
 created: 1649353623562
 ---

-Krish hummed contemplatively while staring at the two kids animatedly denying his divination.
+Krish hummed contemplatively while staring at the two kids who animatedly denied his divination.
 This wasn't the first time someone denied his prophecies so vehemently right to his face.
 Over the years, Krish had come to realise the juxtaposition of the human mentality.
-Whenever Krish's divination reveal beneficial truths or facts, the recipients are quick to accept it - overjoyed even.
-However, the moment the divinations reveal proclamations that run contrary to the recipient's expectations, they immediately reject it.
+Whenever Krish's divination revealed beneficial truths or facts, the recipients are quick to accept it - overjoyed even.
+However, the moment the divinations revealed proclamations that run contrary to the recipient's expectations, they immediately reject it.

 After a short pause that seemed to extend for a much longer time frame given the charged atmosphere that reigned in the room, Krish sighed audibly.
 Al took that as a sign of exasperation and immediately nudged Jean from the back, adding on a few expressive signals using his eyes and face to urge her to apologise immediately.
-For better of worse, Jean was unable to decipher those signals, and even if she could comprehend she wouldn't act on it since her Senior Brother was holding his ground unfalteringly.
+For better or worse, Jean was unable to decipher those signals, and even if she could comprehend she wouldn't act on them since her Senior Brother was holding his ground unfalteringly.

 "Do you think it could be an anomaly?"
 Guy spoke up.
 "I mean, you couldn't see my future until that short blip.
 You can't see that same future in the fates of my Disciple, students and others around me.
 It is only a singular and, as far as we know, isolated incident.
 Right?"